NURSING 7021B - Research Part II

 General Course Information

-Course Code NURSING 7021B Course Research Part II Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Contact Up to 1 hour per week Available for Study Abroad and Exchange Corequisites NURSING 7021A Restrictions Only available to eligible Master of Nursing Science students Course Description This course requires the student to finalise their literature review and proposal and successfully gain ethical approval to conduct the research
+Course Code NURSING 7021B Course Research Part II Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Contact Up to 1 hour per week Available for Study Abroad and Exchange Corequisites NURSING 7021A Restrictions Master of Nursing Science.
+Students must have the prior approval of the Master of Nursing Science Program Coordinator or Head of School Nursing for enrolment.
+Course Description This course requires the student to develop their research proposal and successfully gain ethical approval to conduct the research

 The full timetable of all activities for this course can be accessed from Course Planner.